 Social work is a graduate profession.
 In order to practice as a social worker in the UK you need to be educated to at least undergraduate level and registered with one of the four regulating bodies.
 These are:

-On undergraduate social work degrees you'll learn about mental health, disabilities, the theory of social work, partnership working, ethics and values, and the legislation relevant to the profession.
+Undergraduate social work degrees take three years to study full time.
+You'll learn about mental health, disabilities, the theory of social work, partnership working, ethics and values, and the legislation relevant to the profession.
 Many programmes focus on practical learning, so you'll undertake at least two work placements in a social work setting.

 Entry requirements differ between institutions, so check before applying.
-For example, to study BA Social Work at either the University of Sheffield or Edge Hill University you'll need 120 UCAS points, while at Anglia Ruskin University they accept 112 UCAS points.
+For example, to study BA Social Work at either the University of Sheffield or Edge Hill University you'll need 120 UCAS points (typically BBB at A-level), while at Anglia Ruskin University they accept 112 UCAS points (BBC at A-level).

 In Scotland you'll usually need four Highers of at least BBBB, if not higher, to gain a place on an undergraduate social work course.
 In Northern Ireland you'll need three B grades at A-level or higher.